Station Pier, Port Melbourne VIC 3207, Australia

 - Australia repositioning cruises are considered most of the one-way itineraries between Australia and Asia (mainly to Singapore and Hong Kong) and also when ships change their Australian home ports.
 The latter include short one-way cruises between Sydney, Melbourne, Adelaide, Fremantle.
 Melbourne to Sydney and Melbourne to Adelaide cruises are 2-day (relocation) coastal itineraries with no other ports of call. rarely are available for booking short breaks from Melbourne to Auckland NZ (4-days repositioning) without ports of call along the eastbound route.

 - "Melbourne Cup" week (in November each year) attracts up to 5 ships, 3 of them berthed at the same time.
 Themed “Melbourne Cup” cruises are offered as round-trips from Sydney, Brisbane, Adelaide.
 Melbourne Cup is among the world’s most prestigious horse racing events.
-It is conducted on Flemington Racecourse and starts at 3 pm on the November’s first Tuesday.
+It is conducted on Flemington Racecourse and starts at 3 pm on November’s first Tuesday.

 Melbourne cruise terminal